nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 DocumentReference resources **SHOULD** be included in the event message as pointers to endpoints where the subscriber can retrieve information specifically related to the encounter.

-The included DocumentReference pointers will conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
+The included DocumentReference pointers should conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
 These DocumentReferences may point to data at different levels of granularity, some may point at an encounter as a whole or may point at specific data such as vaccinations or allergies as defined within the NRL specification.
 Retrieval of the supporting information using the information in the DocumentReference pointer will use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)

-The DocumentReference resource(s) included in the event message MUST conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below:
+The DocumentReference resource(s) included in the event message should conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below:

 | Resource Cardinality | 0..* |